 Myth 1: it’s robots.txt for AI.
 No. robots.txt is a crawl-control directive: it tells bots which paths they may or may not fetch. llms.txt doesn’t control access at all.
 It’s a content artifact, not a policy artifact.
 The two are complements, not alternatives.

 Myth 2: it’s mandatory and AI engines fail to find your site without it.
-Also no. AI search engines (Perplexity, ChatGPT Search, Google AI Overviews, Claude’s web tool) crawl HTML and follow the same signals as Google: heading hierarchy, schema.org, sitemap.xml, internal linking. llms.txt is additional signal, not a replacement.
+Also no. AI search engines (Perplexity, ChatGPT Search, Google AI Overviews, Claude’s web tool) crawl HTML and follow the same signals as Google: heading hierarchy, schema.org, sitemap.xml, internal linking.
 A site without llms.txt ranks fine.
-A site with it gets a small but real boost in AI citation rate.
+And the honest flip side: there’s no measured evidence that a site with one gets cited more, because the major crawlers mostly don’t fetch the file yet (details in the adoption section below).
+The case for it is that it’s nearly free, can’t hurt, and doubles as a clean site summary for any agent that does look.

 Myth 3: a standards body is enforcing it.
-Also no. As of May 2026 the spec lives at llmstxt.org as a proposal.
+Also no. As of mid-2026 the spec lives at llmstxt.org as a proposal.
 Adoption is voluntary.
-Some major sites ship one (Anthropic, Vercel, FastHTML, Cursor); most don’t.
-That’s good news: the field isn’t saturated, and being early matters.
+Some major sites ship one (Anthropic on their docs domain, Vercel, FastHTML, Cursor); most don’t.

 What the spec actually says